 Ms. Schubert joined the Lamothe Law Firm in 2017.
-Her areas of focus include vaccine-related injuries for children and adults all over the United States, civil lawsuits for sexual abuse survivors, and other personal injury matters including automobile accidents, premises liability claims, oil field accidents, and medical malpractice.
+Her areas of focus include civil lawsuits for sexual abuse survivors, and other personal injury matters including automobile accidents and premises liability claims.

 As a member of the Louisiana Association for Justice, she headed the LAJ Women’s Caucus Publications Committee for 2019-2020, has written several articles for the LAJ Louisiana Advocates publication, and received the 2015 and 2020 LAJ Community Service Awards.